 The price of the camera you wanted to purchase should be among the first thing you need to know when buying any camera.
 The prices differ from the camera makers, quality, mega-pixel, battery life, etc. As you already know the prices of top makers like Canon and Nikon are going to be higher than others because they’ve been in the market for many years and the market force takes a major impact too.
 Another reason is that they’ve been known for making quality products and you have to rest assured that the product you’re buying is of high quality.

-As you already know, top camera maker’s prices are higher than that of Pentax, Sony, etc, but that’s not a guarantee that lower makers don’t have quality cameras as well.
+As you already know, top camera makers’ prices are higher than that of Pentax, Sony, etc, but that’s not a guarantee that lower makers don’t have quality cameras as well.
 If your budget is too low for the big-name cameras, then you can opt for the likes of Sony, Pentax with higher qualities.

 Some cameras like DSLRs and mirrorless cameras are interchangeable.
 That’s to say that you change the lens of your camera for a different one.
 That’s one of the main reasons people prefer this type of.
 The type of lens to use depends on the action being taken, let’s take, for example, when you want to shoot landscapes, you’ll use a wide-angle lens, to shoot some flocks of birds, you’ll need a powerful telephoto lens.
 All this your phone camera can’t do because their camera lenses are fixed.

 However, the lenses are very expensive even though there are some cheap ones too.
 Most lenses cost more than the camera itself.
-The lenses that with cameras are normally fine and awesome but they really can’t perform most things like taking blurry, classic, or portrait images.
-You’ll require the services of a portrait specific lens with a wide aperture.
-But if you’re a new photographer and you don’t have money to purchase a new lens immediately, you can use the ones that camera comes with and later buy a better one.
+The lenses with cameras are normally fine and awesome but they really can’t perform most things like taking blurry, classic, or portrait images.
+You’ll require the services of a portrait-specific lens with a wide aperture.
+But if you’re a new photographer and you don’t have money to purchase a new lens immediately, you can use the ones that the camera comes with and later buy a better one.

 Although many people thought that the quality of a camera is determined by its megapixels but that’s not true.
-Why choosing the camera you want to buy, the camera mega-pixel is relatively unimportant.
+When choosing the camera you want to buy, the camera mega-pixel is relatively unimportant.
 Although the mega-pixel matters that’s not the most important thing you’ll need to consider first just like most people.

 However, you’ll also need to know the camera mega-pixel to know the type of image quality it offers.
 The camera mega-pixel will determine how bright the photos taken will be.